mcdimus/demo-spring-api-versioning-and-swagger/README_2.md

 operation.addSecurityItem(new SecurityRequirement().addList("access-token"));
 ```

 This will add green __Authorize__ button to the Swagger UI.
-It can be used to provide authorization token once,
+It can be used to provide a one time authorization token,
-and Swagger UI will automatically add _Authorization_ header with the provided to every outgoing request.
+and Swagger UI will automatically add the _Authorization_ header with the provided token to every outgoing request.
 Thus, no need to provide it every time by hand.

-There is more it, you can apply the `SecurityRequrement` only to some endpoints.
+There is more to it, you can apply the `SecurityRequrement` only to some endpoints.
-Did you notice that `OperationCustomizer` has second parameter - `handlerMethod`.
+Did you notice that the `OperationCustomizer` has a second parameter - `handlerMethod`.
 Use it to make filtering decision.
 E.g. lets require authorization only for _session_ endpoints:
 ```java
 Stream<String> paths = Arrays.stream(handlerMethod.getBeanType().getAnnotation(RequestMapping.class).value());
 if (paths.allMatch(it -> it.matches("/api/v\\d{1,2}/session"))) {
   operation.addSecurityItem(new SecurityRequirement().addList("access-token"));
 }
 ```
-This case, even if authorization value were defined, Swagger UI will send _Authorization_ header only for _session_ endpoints.
+This case, even if authorization value was defined, Swagger UI will send _Authorization_ header only for _session_ endpoints.

 __NB!__ This configuration is only for OpenAPI and Swagger UI, you still need to implement proper security in your application.

 ### Servers
 You can notice a _Servers_ labeled dropbox.
-It is possible customize this list with `io.swagger.v3.oas.models.OpenAPI#servers`.
+It is possible to customize this list with `io.swagger.v3.oas.models.OpenAPI#servers`.
 However, if you don't, then _spring-doc_ will provide a generated value.
 It is OK in most cases.
-Nevertheless, if the application will be deployed behind a HTTPS proxy,
+Nevertheless, if the application will be deployed behind an HTTPS proxy,
 then the generated url will be incorrect.

 __To fix the issue__: